DISCERNING READERS

 • For 2024 down 16.5%

 The Red Hat acquisition and Kyndryl divestiture seem to have had little impact on IBM's sales and profit productivity results.
-Unfortunately, inflation which was mostly ignored by analysts for the last decade has become an important consideration because over these five years, inflation was up 21.2%.
+Unfortunately, inflation which was mostly ignored by analysts for the last decade has become an important consideration because over these six years, inflation was up 26.1%.

 The chart below depicts the inflation rate over this five year period but does not consider its impact.

-• IBM Employee Revenue or Sales Productivity was down 13.4% since the end of 1999.
-Every one of IBM's 293,400 employees is now producing $33,166 less revenue than in 1999—not taking inflation into consideration.
-The chart below quantifies the impact of inflation—54% less revenue production per employee.
+• IBM Employee Revenue or Sales Productivity was down 5% since the end of 1999.
+Every one of IBM's 2025 employees produced $12,000 less revenue than in 1999—not taking inflation into consideration.
+The chart below quantifies the impact of inflation—51% less revenue production per employee.

 The chart below depicts the impact of inflation on an IBM employee's sales productivity in the 21st Century.

-• IBM Employee Net Income or Profit Productivity is down 39.6% since the end of 2011 and fell 42.3% after reaching a profit productivity high in 2012.
-Every one of IBM's 293,400 employees is now producing $13,428 less profit than in 2011-2013.
-IBM hit a profit productivity brick wall in 2011-2013 after a decade of financial engineering—acquisitions, divestitures and pension plan changes, and workload rebalancing—outsourcing employment to lower-wage but less-productive organizations overseas.
+• IBM Employee Net Income or Profit Productivity in 2025 is back to where it was for three years from 2011 through 2013.
+After being down 59.3% in 2017 and 58.1% in 2020 it has reached a profit productivity high in 2025 after eleven years of profit productivity underperformance.
+IBM hit a productivity brick wall in 2011-2013 after a decade of financial engineering—acquisitions, divestitures and pension plan changes, and workload rebalancing—outsourcing employment to lower-wage but what has proven less-productive organizations worldwide.

 This chart visualizes the impact of inflation on an IBM employee's profit productivity in the 21st Century.